fangpings/BERT-Transformer-for-Summarization/readme.md

 ## BERT-Transformer for Abstractive Text Summarization
 It is a Pytorch implementation for abstractive text summarization model using BERT as encoder and transformer decoder as decoder.
 It tries to use bert encoder in generative tasks.
-The Pytorch Bert implementation is brought from [pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT) and Transformer implementaion form [attention-is-all-you-need-pytorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch).
+The Pytorch Bert implementation is brought from [pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT) and Transformer implementaion from [attention-is-all-you-need-pytorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch).
 It has been tested on LCSTS Chinese dataset and achieved good results.

 ## Preparation
 ### Dataset